Würzburg witch trials: The end

 The ongoing mass process in Würzburg attracted considerable attention.
 That the Witch Commission accepted the names of supposed accomplices given by people undergoing torture indiscriminately, regardless of societal standing, had the result that many of those arrested had influential relatives and connections among the upper class.
-Such persons had resources to escape the territory and to issue complaints against the Prince Bishop and his witch trials to his superiors, all the way to the Pope himself, as well as to the Holy Roman Emperor.
+These people had the resources to escape the territory and issue complaints against the Prince-Bishop and his witch trials to his superiors, all the way to the Pope and the Holy Roman Emperor.
 In 1630, after just such a complaint to the Imperial Chamber Court in Speyer, a public condemnation against the persecutions was issued by the Emperor.
 On 16 July 1631, the Prince Bishop Philipp Adolf von Ehrenberg died.
 That same year, the city was occupied by the Swedish Army under King Gustavus Adolphus, and the witch trials were finally brought to an end.